Please provide your zip code to see plans in your area.

 For 2024, a total of 36 Medicare contracts nationwide received a 5-star rating.
 Thirty-one are Medicare Advantage plans with integrated Part D coverage (MA-PDs), and three are Medicare cost plans.
 Two are stand-alone Part D plans, but they’re employer group plans, and not available for individual beneficiaries to purchase.4

 Most plans do not receive five stars, and in most years, most areas of the country do not have 5-star plans available.
 So the 5-star special enrollment period is not widely available either.

 Some Medicare special enrollment periods apply on a one-time basis and are triggered by specific events, while others apply year-round for specific populations.
 Some apply to Medigap, while others apply to Medicare Advantage and Part D Prescription Drug Plans.

-For Medicare beneficiaries who qualify for a Low Income Subsidy (Extra Help), and for those who are in a nursing home, enrollment in Part D prescription drug coverage is not limited to the annual open enrollment period.
-These beneficiaries can join a prescription drug plan – or switch from one prescription plan to another – year-round, with coverage effective the first of the month following their enrollment.
+For Medicare beneficiaries who qualify for a Low-Income Subsidy (Extra Help), and for those who are in a nursing home or other institutional facility, enrollment in Medicare Advantage plans and Part D prescription drug coverage is not limited to the annual open enrollment period.
+Enrollees who qualify for Extra Help can make changes to their Medicare Advantage or Part D coverage up to once per calendar quarter.
+And institutionalized enrollees can make changes to their Medicare Advantage or Part D coverage year-round, with the change effective the first of the month following their enrollment.

 Medicare beneficiaries who qualify for a State Pharmaceutical Assistance Program (SPAP) also have the option to join a Medicare Advantage or Part D plan (or switch plans) at any point during the year, but only once per year.
 (Not all states have SPAPs.)